major/major.io/content/posts/2014-06-20-fixing-broken-dns-lookups-in-spamassassin.md

 _If anyone is interested, I plan to write up my email configuration on Fedora soon for other folks to use.
 I might even make some ansible playbooks for it. ;)_

-_Fedora update: Fedora's spamassassin package has been [updated to 3.4.0-7 and it fixes two bugs][8].
+_Fedora update: Fedora's spamassassin package has been updated to 3.4.0-7 and it fixes two bugs.
 You'll find it in the stable repositories in a few days._

  [1]: https://twitter.com/majorhayden/status/479250665311457281
  [2]: https://en.wikipedia.org/wiki/DNSBL